Richard A. Regueiro

 Accounting for microstructural features and response at the pore/particle/grain scale is critical to

-understanding and modeling predictively a material's inelastic deformation and transition to failure at the continuum scale (engineering scale of interest).
+understanding and modeling predictively a material's inelastic deformation and transition to failure at the

-Accounting for histological features and response at the cellular/extracellular matrix (ECM) scale likewise is critical to
+Accounting for histological features and response at the cellular/extracellular matrix (ECM) scale likewise is

 understanding and modeling predictively a biological tissue's range of response under physiological